evanx/mpush-redis/related.md

 However, we typically prefer to use Nginx to handle high-performance HTTP caching and switching, and Node/Redis to handle application programming.
 Microservices that must handle say 10k messages per second, should be probably be developed in Go, and be using NATS.

+For processes which individually handle a hundred or less requests per second, and are scaled horizontally, I believe Node is a great choice.
+Node is highly productive, and performant enough for most applications.

+We observe that enterprise and server-side development tends to follow web development trends.
 Clearly "Universal JavaScript" is compelling for web development, and especially now with:
 - ES6 - e.g. arrow functions with sane `this`
 - ES2016 - async/await sugaring of ES6 promises/generators

 The new features of JavaScript, enabled for immediate use on all platforms via Babel, are too numerous to mention, and the annual cadence of its standardisation is exciting.

-For processes which individually handle a hundred or less requests per second, and are scaled horizontally, I believe Node is a great choice.
-Node is highly productive, and performant enough for most applications.
-Also enterprise and server-side development tends to follow web development trends.

 I believe that stateless microservices, Redis, Node and ES2016 are complementary technologies:
 - microservices are simple to write